r4ruk/openrelik-pipeline/README.md

 ### Step 1 - Install Docker
 Follow the official installation instructions to [install Docker Engine](https://docs.docker.com/engine/install/).

-### Step 2 - Set environment variables and run the install script to deploy Timesketch, OpenRelik, and Velociraptor
+### Step 2 - Clone the project and set environment variables
-Depending on your connection, this can take 5-10 minutes.

 Change `IP_ADDRESS` to your public or IPv4 address if deploying on a cloud server, a VM (the IP of the VM), or WSL (the IP of WSL).
 ```bash
 sudo -i